TonyGermaneri/Nina/README.md

 ##Welcome##

 Nina is a free open source JavaScript UI library.
-Currently Nina is a work in progress.
+Currently, Nina is a work in progress.

 ##Goals##